 WARNING: Per wiki policy, spoilers are unmarked on Awesome Moments pages!

 - Fiora shows how awesome she can really be during the Mechon attack to Colony 9.
 Just when Shulk, Dunban and Reyn are about to get killed by Metal Face, Fiora appears out of nowhere driving a freaking tank.
 Then she starts to fight Metal Face alone.
 Then she shoots him.
 With the main cannon.
 In his face.
 At point-blank range.
-And she seemed such a sweet and nice girl...
-Too bad it doesn't finish very well for her.
-It's also worth noting that with the Monado specifically designed to kill Mechon, this is the FIRST big hit that Metal Face takes.
+And she seemed like such a sweet and nice girl...
+Too bad it doesn't end very well for her.
+It's also worth noting that even though the Monado was specifically designed to kill Mechon, this is the FIRST big hit that Metal Face takes.

 - Shulk capitalizes on this in the scene following the second stage of the Metal Face battle, performing a Colossus Climb and diving from the giant Mechon's shoulder to stab it right through the spot of armor Fiora had blasted open just minutes earlier.

 - Adam Howden's howl of anguish when Fiora is killed will never fail to give the player chills.
 He deserves a huge amount of credit for his performance as Shulk, but this is probably its defining moment.

 - In the resulting boss fight, the only way to damage Metal Face is to use Topple Locks since the Monado won't work on him, which requires the use of a Chain Attack (which in turn, requires a maxed out Party Gauge, which depends on landing Critical Hits).
 What makes this easier than usual is the fact that Shulk, Reyn and Dunban have maxed out Tension immediately after what happens to Fiora, allowing them to score Critical Hits and build up the Party Gauge more quickly.
 The three of them are absolutely pissed and are determined to make Metal Face pay.